antononcube/Python-packages/LLMFunctionObjects/README.md

 Currently, for Google's PaLM the method "ChatPaLM" and the method "PaLM" does not.
 Note, that PaLM itself is being considered "legacy" by Google.
 (It is replaced with Gemini, or other.)

+Generally, speaking prefer using the "Chat" prefixed methods: "ChatGPT" and "ChatPaLM".
+(OpenAI does/did say that it "simple" text completion models are obsoleted.)

 --------

 ## References